 - E3: “The First Common Market?
 The Hanseatic League”, History Today

-- Background: Another attempt to unit economically on a larger scale was the Hanseatic League.
+- Background: Another attempt to unite economically on a larger scale was the Hanseatic League.

 - E4: “A Fascinating Map of Medieval Trade Routes”